 With web-based learning technology, learning is no longer limited to time in the classroom but can be done anywhere at any time.
-For this

-Figure 2.
-Video exercise.
+For this reason in our MLP we introduce some video materials for exercices and theory; see Figure 2.
+Video exercises helps students who prefer visual learning methods.
+Now, video exercises with the solution are readily available for students.
 We have produced also in this project STACK (A System for Teaching and Assessment using a Computer algebra Kernel) questions.
 STACK is an open source e-learning system designed for mathematics but encouraging experiences have been reported also in other mathematical engineering studies (Kinnari-Korpela and Yli-Rämi, 2016; Rinneheimo, 2017).